ZoeyCai2001/GeneRegulotoryNetwork/README.md

 # GeneRegulotoryNetwork
 A gene regulotory inference pipeline itergrated with information from ATAC.

-For more detailed, please see mid_report.pptx
+For more detailed, please see midterm_report.Zhongyu.pdf